|LOST HOSPITALS OF LONDON|

 |1855 - 1997

 In 1847 Mrs Ann Serena Plumbe was dismayed at the difficulties faced by her mentally handicapped son, Andrew Reed Plumbe, and in the plight of such children in Whitechapel where they lived.
 She wrote over 600 letters to individuals (including Dr John Connolly, the Medical Superintendent of the Middlesex Asylum in Hanwell) who might be interested in the establishment of an institution where training and education could be provided for these children.
 She approached Revd Dr Andrew Reed (1787-1862), the minister at the Wycliffe Chapel on Philpot Street, with which the Plumbes were associated.
-Reed, a well-known philanthropist, had been involved in various charitable foundations - the London Orphan Asylum, the Infant Orphan Asylum for fatherless children and the Royal Hospital for Incurables.
+Reed, a well-known philanthropist, had been involved in various charitable foundations - the London Orphan Asylum, the Infant Orphan Asylum, the Asylum for Fatherless Children and the Royal Hospital for Incurables.
 He had himself been thinking about such a venture, and agreed to help if Mrs Plumbe could find six idiot children within six days.
 She returned, having found 28, most of them living in a wretched state.

 Dr Reed called a meeting to discuss the matter on 20th July 1847 at the King's Head Tavern, Poultry, in the City of London.
 It was decided there that "the care of the idiots should be distinguished from the care of the insane".
 (In England and Wales at this time the mentally handicapped were placed either in lunatic asylums or workhouses, and it was estimated that of 33,000 inmates in the asylums, only 14,000 were lunatics.)
 The meeting resolved to found an institution for the remedial care and education of the feeble-minded, so that they could be trained and helped to be self-sufficient and thus lead relatively normal lives in society.